-The first Monday of the New Year is when it really kicks up in the fitness industry.
-People who haven’t worked out for months join people who are excited to start a new lifestyle.
-As I pulled into the parking lot Monday early evening it was packed!
-I found myself laughing and looking forward to the energy that would be inside.
+The first part of the New Year is when it really kicks up in the fitness industry.
+People who haven’t worked out for months join with people who are excited to start a new lifestyle.
+The energy and activity is at a peak, but the crowds may create a few “hurry up and wait” moments in terms of equipment.

 Here’s the big secret.
 If you want to be successful in fitness then you have to adopt the attitude that nothing is going to stop you.
 I don’t mean in a “tough guy” sense.
 I mean in a “life is too short to sweat the small stuff” sense.
 If you expect that sometimes things won’t go the way you’d like, and also that it’s still going to be OK, then you remove a lot of pressure and unpleasantness from many situations.

 Whether you’re in a gym that’s completely empty or so packed you can barely move, you still can get the same level of training done.
 You can’t let either scenario bother you.
 If it’s crowded, then you feed off the energy.
 If it’s dead, then you create the energy.
 If you’re not able to do that then you have to mentally shut out whatever is around you to the degree that it doesn’t matter.
 It’s not fatal if you have to wait a bit longer, do a different exercise than you planned, or change the order of your program.
 It won’t hurt your training to share equipment or say hello to a few old friends you haven’t seen in awhile.
 You have to learn to enjoy the journey.